How To Increase The Amount Of Weight You Lift At The Gym

 One of the first things you need to do if you’re looking to really increase the amount of weight you lift is to define your rep ranges.

-You see, many guys just pick out a weight (somewhat randomly), and then lift it for however many reps they can get – but this isn’t the best way to go about it.
+You see, many people just pick out a weight (somewhat randomly), and then lift it for however many reps they can get – but this isn’t the best way to go about it.

 Instead, you want to pick a specific range of reps that you’ll be working in for each exercise.

 Common rep ranges include 4-6, 6-8, and 8-10 – but there are no hard and fast rules here.

 The most important thing is that you pick a rep range that you’re comfortable with, and you stick to it.

 Now once you’ve decided on the rep range for each exercise (they may be different) the next thing to do is to figure out your starting weight.